carenaudo/Menipy/sessile_plan_pipeline.md

 # Sessile Drop Pipeline — Current State and Enhancement Plan

-This document analyzes the current “sessile” pipeline (processing and GUI), highlights improvement opportunities, and proposes a concrete, phased plan to enhance accuracy, performance, UX, and maintainability.
-It mirrors the structure used for the pendant pipeline plan to support cross-pipeline consistency.
+This document analyzes the current "sessile" pipeline (processing and GUI), highlights improvement opportunities, and proposes a concrete, phased plan to enhance accuracy, performance, UX, and maintainability.
+It leverages shared base pipeline functionality and common utilities to minimize duplication.

 ## Scope